zanaaziz/pymongo/README.md

 # The Basics of Using Python's PyMongo with MongoDB
-This is a basic foundation to learn how to use PyMongo with a MongoDB database in Python(of course).
+This is basic foundation to learn how to use PyMongo with a MongoDB database in Python(of course).
 In this repo, you will find a single file called PyMongo.py, which simply has different functions communicating with a localhost MongoDB databases.

 # First and Foremost